 - 1. All tuition and fee payments may be made online through the online student portal or by cash, check, cashier's check, credit card, or money order made payable to Oklahoma Wesleyan University, 2201 Silver Lake Road, Bartlesville, OK 74006.
 Note: Please mark any envelope containing payment: "Attention: Cashier." - 2.
 All students eligible for financial aid must have all paperwork completed prior to registration. - 3.
-All students (including those receiving financial aid) are responsible for paying the registration fee at the time of registration.
 All students are required to sign a Registration Contract. - 4.
 Students who register less than 30 days before of the start of a course will be charged a late registration fee. - 5.
 Students whose accounts are in arrears will not be allowed to register for additional courses. - 6.
 Tuition and fees for College After Hours (elective) courses must be paid at the time of registration for those courses if financial aid has already been disbursed for the term and is not enough to cover the additional cost. - 7.
 All tuition and fees must be paid before a student can re-enter Oklahoma Wesleyan University. - 8.
 The issuing of transcripts and release of diplomas are contingent upon the student account being paid in full.
 This includes all tuition, all fees, and any late fees and/or penalties. - 9.
 Students will be charged full tuition when a course is retaken.